FAQ for Majors

 When can I declare Economics as my major?

-You can declare the Econ major anytime.
+You can declare the Econ major anytime but are strongly encouraged to do so before your junior year.
 We strongly recommend that you complete Econ 1 before declaring because it's a good way for students to find out if Econ is the right major for them.
+Major Declarations will NOT be reviewed over the summer, so students so plan to submit their declaration before the 8th week of the Fall and Winter Quarter, and before the 5th week of the Spring Quarter.

 Can I take a prerequisite course at the same time I take the course requiring the prerequisite?